While the flu shot doesn’t cover all strains, it can help lessen the severity of symptoms if you or your child gets the

-“The flu can be deadly, especially for young children, the elderly and pregnant women,” said Marcella D. Perez, M.D., pediatrician, Norton Children’s Medical Group – Poplar Level.
+“The flu can be deadly, especially for young children, the elderly and pregnant women,” said Marcella Perez, M.D., pediatrician with Norton Children’s Medical Group – Poplar Level.
 “It’s something to take very seriously.”

 There’s still time to get the flu shot

 While the vaccine doesn’t cover all strains, it can help lessen the severity of your symptoms if you or your child gets the flu.

-The American Academy of Pediatrics recommends all children 6 months and older get a flu shot unless there is a medical reason not to.
-Children between 6 months and 8 years old who have never gotten a flu shot should get two doses four weeks apart to get the best response.
+The AAP recommends all children 6 months and older get a flu shot unless there is a medical reason not to.
+Children between 6 months and 8 years old who have never had a flu shot should get two doses four weeks apart to get the best response.
 Previously vaccinated children may need only one dose.

 Getting the flu shot now may help protect you and your family through the remainder of the flu season, which can linger into early spring.

-In addition to the vaccine, there are steps you can take to keep your family healthy during cold and flu season.
+In addition to the vaccine, there are steps you can take to keep your family healthy during cold and flu season –– many of these steps also can help prevent COVID-19 transmission.

 “The key factor to preventing the spread of flu is good hand-washing for everyone in the family, practicing cough and sneeze etiquette, and limiting exposure to others who have the flu,” Dr. Perez said.
 “And if your child is displaying flu-like symptoms, keep them home from school or day care, where the illness can spread easily.”